mattbierner/blog.mattbierner.com/_posts/2019-10-25-10-years-stack-overflow-learnings.md

 I sometimes browse through tens of new questions in a day, and seeing the endless stream of low quality questions coming in day after day in, it's easy to start becoming dismissive or even cynical.
 This cynicism can even leak into behavior on the site, as anyone who's dealt with an overenthusiastic Stack Overflow moderator or has ever spent an hour or two researching and composing a question only to have it downvoted into oblivion without explanation can attest.

 And sure, there are users out there putting zero effort into their bad questions, but I have to believe that the majority of low quality questions are coming from well intended (albeit clueless) users.
 I always try to remember what it was like being a beginner.
 When you start off, you don't really know how the site actually works.
 In some cases, you don't even know the right words to use to express the problem you are facing.
-That's a tough placed to be in, trust me.
-And it sucks when you get eviscerate for just trying to ask a question.
+That's a tough place to be in, trust me.
+And it sucks when you get eviscerated for just trying to ask a question.

 While Stack Overflow has done a lot to help new users, there's clearly much more that needs to be done.
 I personally have been trying to find a good balance between efficiently maintaining the site's standards and being more compassionate to inexperienced users.
 This could involve me explaining why I voted to close a question or posting a comment prodding the user to share more information.
 I know I still have lots of room to grow here.